-Workflow Management is a set of Helpshift features which you can use to design the perfect support workflow for your team.
-You can set up these features so that when a new Issue comes into your Dashboard, it will automatically be properly categorized and prioritized so the Agent can immediately tell what it’s referring to provide a solution.
+Workflow Management is a set of features you can configure to design the perfect workflow for your support team.
+You can set up your workflow so that when a new Issue comes into your Dashboard, it is automatically categorized and prioritized so the Agent it is assigned to can quickly identify the problem and offer a the solution.

-The features you may use to set up your workflow are as follows:
+Features you can use to create a custom workflow are as follows:

 Each support team will configure the features above differently based on on their specific goals.
-This guide is designed to provide an overview of each feature and how they can optimize your workflow.
+This guide is designed to provide an overview of each feature and how you can use them together to build the optimal workflow to meet your needs.
 We will also show you examples of popular workflows to serve as a model for your team.

 For more detailed steps and best practices, please see our Knowledge Base.